johnuberbacher/Lethalin/README.md

 ## Get Lethalin
 For stable release, download Lethalin directly from http://lethalin.com

-Lethalin is available in minified CSS and sans-serif
+Lethalin is also available in minified CSS

 To clone directly from Github: `git clone https://github.com/johnuberbacher/Lethalin.git`